Vopnafjörður: Geography

 Vopnafjörður is located in Northeast Iceland.
 The Vopnafjörður area coastline is characterized by the Tangi [ˈtʰauɲcɪ] peninsula, coastal rocks, islets, coves, river mouths, and black sand beaches.

 During the Ice Age (up to 10,000 years ago) a large glacier covered the bay.
 The Ice Age glacier carved the diverse mountains and rock formations that characterize the area.
 After the Ice Age, the land rose as the heavy load of the glacier fell away, and began to look as it does today.

 The largest river to run into the bay is Hofsá, one of the best known salmon-fishing rivers in the country.
 Krossavík Mountains at 1077 m, tower over the bay.

 The village of Vopnafjörður is located on the Tangi peninsula in the middle of the bay.
 Surrounding farms reach far into Hofsárdalur [ˈhɔfsˌaurˌtaːlʏr̥] and Vesturárdalur [ˈvɛstʏrˌaurˌtaːlʏr̥] valleys, and to the northern coast of the bay.

 Climate

-Vopnafjörður has a rainy, mild winter subarctic climate (Köppen: Dfc) or a subpolar oceanic climate (Cfc) depending on the isotherm used, -3 C or 0 C, similar to the rest of coastal Iceland.Despite its extreme north Atlantic location, Vopnafjörður is much warmer than most locations at a similar latitude.
+Vopnafjörður has a rainy, mild winter subarctic climate (Köppen: Dfc; Trewartha: Eolo) or a subpolar oceanic climate (Cfc) depending on the isotherm used, -3 C or 0 C, similar to the rest of coastal Iceland.Despite its extreme north Atlantic location, Vopnafjörður is much warmer than most locations at a similar latitude.
 Temperatures very rarely drop below −10 °C (14 °F) in the winter.
 This is because the Icelandic coastal weather in winter is moderated by the warm waters of the Gulf Stream.
 Summers are cool, with temperatures sometimes reaching 20 °C (68 °F).
 The climate has significantly warmed in recent years.